truongng201/The-Poker/client/README.md

 ## Project structure

-- 'src' folder contains all the source code of the client
+- `src` folder contains all the source code of the client
-- 'public' folder contains the static files of the client
+- `public` folder contains the static files of the client
-- 'package.json' contains the dependencies of the client
+- `package.json` contains the dependencies of the client
-- 'package-lock.json' contains the dependencies of the client
+- `package-lock.json` contains the dependencies of the client
-- 'README.md' contains the instructions to run the client
+- `README.md` contains the instructions to run the client

 - `src/index.js` is the main component of the client
 - `src/assets` contains the assets of the client: images, icons, etc.